My rental is being foreclosed on, should I keep paying my rent?

 That’s an argument I see frequently — My landlord is not making his payments.
 He should be using my rent to pay his mortgage, shouldn’t he?

 Well, no, not necessarily.
 Your landlord isn’t under any sort of obligation to redirect your rent payment to his mortgage company.
 He or she is free to do whatever they want to with the rent you pay them.
 If they want to take your rent payment and blow it on the craps table in Vegas, that’s their prerogative.
 Ditto if they want to take your rent and bury in the back yard, give it to their mistress, buy cocaine with it, whatever.
 You pay them rent based on the contractual terms of your lease.
 They pay their mortgage based on the contractual terms of their mortgage.
 The two contracts aren’t connected in any way.
+If you stop paying rent, your landlord can and will evict you and it’s well within the eviction law.

 And that is exactly why you should keep paying your rent under the terms of your lease agreement, regardless of your landlord’s position with their mortgage lender.
 I’ve seen real estate agents tell renters, “If your landlord has put your home up for a short sale, you should make arrangements to pay the bank directly.”

-WTF??
+WTH??
 First, if you are renting, it is not “your home”.
 It is your landlord’s home.
 Second, just because the landlord put THEIR home up for sale doesn’t mean you stop paying your rent, or pay someone else the rent.
 That’s ridiculous.
 Your lease contract is between you and your landlord.
 Pay the rent based on the terms of your lease.
 It will very clearly tell you how much to pay, when to pay it, and who to pay it to.

 If some real estate agent tells you to stop paying rent, or your neighbor’s cousin’s friend says they stopped making rent payments and nothing happened, you might want to get them to sign a contract saying they’ll reimburse your expenses when you get evicted, or at least let you and the kids move into their spare bedroom when you find yourself without a roof over your head.